aws/aws-toolkit-jetbrains/designs/credentialManagement/design.md

 ### Multi-Factor Authentication

 If the credential provider has MFA, we will need to prompt the user for their OTP.
-This works by blocking the `resolveCredentials` call until a input dialog message prompt is filled in.
+This works by blocking the `resolveCredentials` call in [AwsCredentialProvider] until a input dialog message prompt is filled in.

 [AwsCredentialProvider]: https://github.com/aws/aws-sdk-java-v2/blob/master/core/auth/src/main/java/software/amazon/awssdk/auth/credentials/AwsCredentialsProvider.java
 [CliConfigDocs]: https://docs.aws.amazon.com/cli/latest/topic/config-vars.html#credentials
 [DefaultCredentialsStatusBar]: ./defaultCrdentialsStatusBar.png
 [NoCredentialsStatusBar]: ./noCrdentialsStatusBar.png
+[ClassDiagram] ./classDiagram.svg